chanitypham/AI-Builder-Kit/README.md

         workflowID: "669b2c0364d31ec6f5ec0361",
         // the ID of the workflow on MindPal, can be viewed when sharing the link, it is the ID after `https://workflow.mindpal.space/669b2c0364d31ec6f5ec0361`

-        copywriting: "The Podcast Guest Researcher is an innovative tool designed to enhance your podcasting experience by streamlining the preparation process for interviews.
-This tool empowers hosts to create compelling episodes that captivate audiences through its array of powerful features.",
+        copywriting: "The Podcast Guest Researcher is an innovative tool designed to enhance your podcasting experience by streamlining the preparation process for interviews. ",
         // A more detailed introduction to your tools, so you can share it with others },
     ```